mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Analytical Mind describes the uncanny ability to logically analyze information, deduce solutions to problems, or separate vital information from distractions and noise.
 It’s useful in cracking cyphers, solving puzzles, figuring out traps, and sifting through data.
 This quality gives the character a Advantage to any Mental Tests involving pattern recognition, evidence analysis, clue hunting, or solving puzzles.
 This quality also reduces the time it takes the character to solve a problem by half.

-#### Animal Empathy

-Cost: 5 XP

-A character with Animal Empathy has an intuitive sense for understanding and handling animals of all kinds.

-Effect: You gain a Advantage on all Tests made to influence, calm, train, guide, or control animals (this includes riding, driving, or directing them).

 #### Aptitude

 Cost: 14 XP